-Will I Always Go to Jail for Drug Crimes?
+Will I Always Go to Jail for a Drug Charge in Indiana?

 You may go to jail if you are convicted of a drug crime in Indianapolis.
-But with the right legal defender, you could clear your name and dodge a guilty verdict.
+But with the right drug defense attorney, you could clear your name and dodge a guilty verdict.
 Some people may be acquitted, while others may benefit from working with the prosecutor to obtain a plea agreement.

-Your attorney can further advise you about how to proceed to obtain the most favorable outcome in your case.
+Your drug charge attorney can further advise you about how to proceed to obtain the most favorable outcome in your case.

-Can a Drug Crime Conviction Be Expunged in Indiana?
+Can a Drug Charge Conviction Be Expunged in Indiana?

 Under particular circumstances, you may be able to get your drug crime conviction expunged in Indiana.
 But it will depend on the type of crime you were convicted of and whether you qualify.